PubohH/2025-Summer-Erdos-Elo-Project/README.md

 <img src="4_Player_Data_Exploration/Assets/matches_played_after.png" alt="after" height = 40% width=40%>
 </p>.

 3. Among all the features, the elo predicted win has the highest correlation with win_percentage (the proportion of frames player1 win).
-This suggests that Elo ratings is a strong feature in the prediction.
+This suggests that Elo ratings and Elo predicted win rates are strong features in predicting match scores.

 ## Predicting Frame Win Proportion